Shimmen/ArkoseRenderer/README.md

 Note that some details are omitted for brevity.

+## Prerequisites

+### Hardware
+ - You will need a fairly modern GPU (e.g., ray tracing support is strongly recommended)

+### Software
+ - A C++ 20 compiler (or later)
+ - CMake 3.7 (or later)
+ - The Vulkan SDK (see https://vulkan.lunarg.com/).
+This applies even if you don't intend on using the Vulkan graphics backend, as some tools and libraries we rely on are part of the SDK. *Make sure to include shader toolchain debug symbols if you intend on making Debug builds!*

+ > **DISCLAIMER:** Not much about Arkose is platform specific but it has mostly been compiled and run by myself on Windows and with MSVC.
+Most other platforms and compilers *should* work but no guarantees.

 ## Setup

- > **DISCLAIMER:** Nothing about Arkose is platform specific but it has only ever been compiled and run by me on *Windows*.
-Additionally, while we're graphics API agnostic the only fully featured backend is for *Vulkan*.
-Finally, since much of this engine relies on modern graphics features you will need a fairly modern GPU to handle most of the demos.
-With all of these things in mind...

-Here are some basic steps to get it compiling & running for you:
+Here are some simple steps to get it compiling & running for you:

- 1. Download or clone this repository
+ 1. Download (or clone) this repository
- 1. Download & install the Vulkan SDK from https://vulkan.lunarg.com/.
-This applies even if you're not indending on using Vulkan, as some tools and libraries we rely on are part of the SDK.
+ 1. Run the `GenerateProjectFiles` script (`.bat` for Windows or `.sh` for Linux/macOS/etc.)
+ 1. Project files should now be generated under `build/` – build the project as you'd usually do
+ 1. When running ensure the working directory is the one containing the executable (for the Visual Studio generator this should be done for you!)

+All the GenerateProjectFiles script does is run CMake and generate project files into `build/` for the default generator.
+However, you can of course also run CMake manually if you wish.

- 1. Create project files using CMake for your generator of choice.
-All third-party dependencies besides the Vulkan SDK are either already in-tree or dowloaded by CMake automatically via [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html).
+Note that all third-party dependencies (besides the Vulkan SDK) are either in-tree or dowloaded by CMake automatically via [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) during configure.
+Due to this CMake will take a few minutes to configure the project the first time around.
+Similarly, and for the same reason, the first build will also be slower.

-You should now be able to compile and run!

 ### Tools setup

+ > **Work in progress!** Not much point in looking here yet.

 The entire tools stack depends on [OpenUSD](https://github.com/PixarAnimationStudios/OpenUSD) and is needed for compilation.
 Note that this dependency only exists for the offline tooling so it's not needed for anything runtime, e.g. renderer/game.